A Wild Tier List Appears!

 Boundary Pushing: Innovative works, or ones that did a particular thing very well in my opinion.

 Bread & Butter: These are the staples of their genre, the things we spend the most time reading.
 They may not be the best, but they certainly aren’t bad.
 Without them, the genre would be a much more desolate landscape.
+I enjoyed each of these, but didn’t find them to be as impactful as the above tiers.

 Guilty Pleasures: Flawed works that I enjoy despite some issue with them (I tend to categorize “Endless” series like this by default).

-Fizzled Out (DNF'ed): This category is for series I gave up on, but usually only after not really getting into multiple books in a row.
+Fizzled Out (DNF'ed series): This category is for series I gave up on, but usually only after not really getting into multiple books in a row.
 In most cases, I really enjoyed early books but lost interest in the series over time for various reasons.
 I have no regrets in buying and reading as far as I got, but just didn’t feel a need to continue.

 TBR: Books on my to-read list that I haven’t gotten to yet.
 This list expands faster than I can read them. :P